michael-sumner/go-make-things/content/articles/2017-05-26-when-to-use-use-capture-in-your-event-listeners.md

 - Code
 - JavaScript
 date: '2017-05-26'
+permalink: /when-to-use-use-capture-in-your-event-listeners/
 title: When to use &#8220;use capture&#8221; in your event listeners
+url: /2017/05/26/when-to-use-use-capture-in-your-event-listeners
 ---

-Earlier this month, I wrote about [the `use capture` argument](/wtf-is-use-capture-in-vanilla-js-event-listeners/) in `addEventListener`and  what it does.
+Earlier this month, I wrote about [the `use capture` argument](https://gomakethings.com/wtf-is-use-capture-in-vanilla-js-event-listeners/) in `addEventListener`and  what it does.

 As [my buddy Terry Sutton pointed out](https://twitter.com/saltcod/status/860482539345104896), though, I didn't explain when you actually *use* it.